AdobeDocs/campaign-classic.en/help/delivery/using/personalizing-url-tracking.md

 ---
 # Configure URL tracking options{#personalizing-url-tracking}

-Advanced message tracking settings are accessible via the **[!UICONTROL Tracking & Images]** icon in the toolbar of the delivery wizard.
+Advanced message tracking settings are accessible via the **[!UICONTROL Tracking & Images]** icon in the toolbar of the delivery assistant.

 >[!NOTE]
 >